jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 using the same number of computations; however, this is not always the case, as we soon will find out.

-Moreover, we see that the inside-out traversal computes the recursive relation
+Note that the forward accumulation mode computes the recurrence relation

 $$
 \begin{equation*}